wangziqi2013/wangziqi2013.github.io/_posts/2019-03-18-efficient-support-of-pos-indep-on-nvm.markdown

 that, in order for a NVM pointer to be both efficient and convenient to use, three requirements must be satisfied.
 First, the pointer must be of the same length as a native volatile pointer.
 This excludes extra storage overhead and cache pollution problem incurred by a fat pointer.
 Second, the pointer itself must contain all information needed for generating the target virtual address, i.e. the pointer must be self-contained.
+A non-self-contained pointer may require extra variables to be passed or stored when the pointer is passed around as function arguments or stored on the NVM.
+The last requirement is that programmers must be able to use the non-volatile pointer in the same way (except declaration) as a volatile pointer.
+To achieve this, the compiler must be able to infer type information of the non-volatile pointers, and whenever they are beging assigned or dereferenced, a special routine for type conversion is called automatically by the compiler.